bmmoore43/Evolutionary-rate/README.md

    NOTE: if certain genes won't align, check their alignment to the protein gene using tBLASTn.
 Some may cds genes have small percent ID because of large gaps/ incomplete transcript.
 Remove these from analysis.
 If match it very high (~99% ID) it is likely the cds gene is just reversed.
 Calculate reverse complement and rerun.

 ## make cds tree
-1. follow raxml-ng instructions to make the tree
+1. follow raxml-ng instructions to make the tree, see: https://github.com/bmmoore43/Building-gene-trees

 ## dN/dS models using PAML
 These models compare a clade in the tree to all other leaves (genes) in the tree.
 The models determine the probablity of positive selection on an amino acid residue for that particular clade.